 A refinance is a new mortgage that can be up to 80% of the current value of your house.
 The new mortgage will pay off your old mortgage, and the extra can be used for paying off other loans, renovating your home, or investing.
 A homeowner may also apply to combine a first and second mortgage into a single first mortgage at a lower overall interest rate.
-A qualified mortgage broker can help increase your chances of getting your mortgage refinance application approved at the lowest rate available to you.
+A Centum Mortgage Agent can help increase your chances of getting your mortgage refinance application approved at the lowest rate available to you.

 New Home Purchase Mortgage

-As your Mortgage Broker I am dedicated to finding the best mortgage rate and terms for you.
+As your Centum Mortgage Agent, I’m dedicated to finding the best mortgage rate and terms for you.
 I work closely with each individual to make sure their financial goals are being met.

 Interest rates can sometimes drop during your current mortgage term.
 If this happens, you may want to start a new term with the current lower rate to reduce monthly payments and save on interest.
 A new lender can take over your mortgage without increasing the amount or extending amortization – we call this a switch/transfer.
 In doing this, you will have an early-payout penalty from your current lender, and we will compare interest saved and penalty paid to determine if this benefits you.